 In 1904 the Hamilton Conservatory of Music moved to its present site at 126 James Street South, with an official opening in the spring of 1905.
 Over 1,000 people attended the opening ceremonies to see the building which was considered state of the art for that time period.
 Built by the architect A.W.Peene the Conservatory was steam heated, lit by electricity, with electric time bells and double doors and thick walls and floors to dampen the sound coming out of each of the practice rooms.

 In its heyday the Conservatory boasted a faculty of 60 and a student enrolment of more than 1,000.
 In the late 1970`s the Hamilton Conservatory of Music experienced severe financial problems.
 Despite the concerted efforts of the community the HCM closed in 1980.
 The building was converted to other uses and then abandoned; losing its connection as a cultural center.

-In 1997 the building was purchased by Vitek Wincza and re-opened as the Hamilton Conservatory for the Arts.
-With a vision of a place where music, dance and the visual arts could exist, intermingle and flourish together.
+In 1997 the building was purchased by Vitek Wincza.
+It was re-opened as the Hamilton Conservatory for the Arts with a vision of a place where music, dance and the visual arts could exist, intermingle and flourish together.
 In so doing he hoped to put the arts community back in touch with its proud past while creating a cornerstone of an exciting future.
-Since it’s re-opening the Hamilton Conservatory for the Art has become a vibrant all arts educational facility that offers over 100 arts programs for people of all ages.
+Since it’s re-opening the Hamilton Conservatory for the Art has become a vibrant, all arts educational facility that offers over 100 arts programs for people of all ages.
 In addition to the school, HCA’s charitable arm Culture for Kids in the Arts is dedicated to providing arts education to young people across Hamilton, regardless of their financial circumstances.
 HCA is also home to a variety of professional arts activities including the HCA Piano Concert Series, HCA Gallery and HCA Dance Theatre and hosts Guitar Hamilton and other guest events year-round.